 TikTok statistics to know in 2020

 It was initially launched as Musical.ly in 2014, and allowed users to record short lip-syncing music videos.
 By 2017, Musical.ly had over 200 million users.
 Musical.ly was merged into TikTok in August 2018, where it now runs alongside the Douyin app for the China market.
-It’s suggested that TikTok has exploded in use worldwide though, and the relative newness compared with other social media channels means that it offers businesses a much less saturated platform to connect with customers.
+TikTok has exploded in use worldwide though, and the relative newness compared with other social media channels means that it offers businesses a much less saturated platform to connect with customers.
 There are plenty of tools you can use to help you manage your TikTok content too – so it’s getting ever easier to jump in!

 TikTok is much more fun than some other social media channels, and that makes it a great platform for more candid, behind the scenes type content.
 You might use the same type of content that you might use for Stories on other social media channels, or you might decide to do something completely different – it’s up to you!